justinekimchi/intro-to-capybara/README.md

 require 'spec_helper'

-describe "GET '/' - Greeting Form" do it 'welcomes the user' do
+describe "GET '/' - Greeting Form" do
+    it 'welcomes the user' do
         visit '/'
-    expect(page.body).to include("Welcome!")
+        expect(page.body).to include('Welcome!')
     end
 end
 ```